ilikescripting/spotify-artist-explorer/README.md

 ## Using the Application

-1. Enter an artist name.
+1. Search for an artist.
-2. Click Search.
+2. Select an artist from the results.
-3. Select an artist from the results.
+3. View profile information.
-4. View artist details, albums and top tracks.
+4. Explore top tracks and albums.
-5. Save favourite artists.
+5. Save artists to favourites.
-6. If Spotify API access is unavailable, demo mode will automatically activate.
+6. If Spotify access is unavailable, demo mode activates automatically.

 ---